This post may contain affiliate links. Please read my disclaimer for more information.

 Many different elements separate the best manual coffee grinders from the bad ones.

-This list will give you the knowledge you need to do the proper research and make an informed decision based on your specific needs.
+This list will give you the knowledge to do the proper research and make an informed decision based on your specific needs.

 Is it portable